 After you “design” your image the way you want it, make sure you click on all of your layers and click “Attach” in the Design Space so they all cut as one cohesive image.

-I made 2 lanterns.
+I made two lanterns.
 The Foolish Mortals version and Hitchhiking Ghosts.

 I divided up the hitchhiking ghosts and put one on each side of my smaller lantern.

-(note: after I made my this cut out I realized that the text was not big enough, so I changed it to the larger text you see on the lanterns above, the free cut file on my site is for the larger letters)
+(note: After I made this cut out, I realized that the text was not big enough, so I changed it to the larger text you see on the lanterns above; the free cut file on my site is for the larger letters)

 Step Three: